nau/lasca-compiler/docs/LangsOverview.rst

 Any .NET
 --------

-I don't care about any language/platform bound to a single OS.
+Don't care about any language/platform bound to a single OS.
 And Mono doesn't count.
 And it's too late, Microsoft, to make it cross-platform.
-Fuck you.
-F# is ok, though.
-C# is legit too.